 Pest Control: Flies

 There are many types of fly that turn up in properties and buildings and dependent on the fly it will normally indicate to an underlining problem that may need resolving.
+For instance, flies in loft.
 In many cases this can be self explanatory with some basic investigation.

 Our job is to identify the fly so we can give you the information that has lead to the outbreak, but also carry out a treatment to resolve the issue.

 Types of Fly.
 There are over 7000 types of fly in the UK.